rocco/grunt-mustache-hogan-html/README.md

 # grunt-mustache-hogan-html

-> Compile mustache or hbs templates using Hogan.js
+Compiles static HTML files from a defined structure of mustache or hbs templates using Hogan.js.
+Also provides a base layout fir all generated files.

+Works nice for HTML docs or clickdummies.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`